 4. Budget Bulbs

 Incandescents may be easy on your everyday household budget, but they're tough on your energy bill.
 Start replacing them now with LEDs.
 To help swallow the initial costs, just replace them as they die out.
-A typical LED bulb can recuperate its cost in a little over a year (at least according to manufacturers, so in reality it's probably a bit longer, but not enough to quibble about).
-Even better, since LEDs can last a decade or more, you won't have to buy bulbs as often, and your energy costs will be lower!
+A typical LED bulb can recoup its cost in less than six months.
+Even better, since LEDs can last a decade or more, you won't have to buy bulbs as often, and your energy costs will be lower.

 5. Commercial Cleaning Supplies